VegaDeftwing/OpGuidesHugoSrc/content/Music/videosynth.md

 Okay, so, now I'll finally get to the good ones, the few that felt like they had potential.
 I'll start with what was the runner up: [Hydra](https://hydra.ojack.xyz/?sketch_id=flor_1).

-Hydra has a lot problems:
+Hydra has a lot of problems:

 * It's Web based - so, relies on a browser
 * There's no good way to record from it without using a screen recorder like OBS